kwasniew/hyperbook/manuscript/ch4.md

 <h1>Recent Posts</h1>
 <button onclick=${AddPost}>Add Post</button>
 ```
-The ```onclick``` translates to DOM API click event.
+The ```onclick``` attribute translates to the DOM API click events.
 More precisely, Hyperapp translates the ```onclick``` into ```button.addEventListener('click')```.
-Everything you know about DOM API is still relevant and transferable.
+Everything you know about the DOM API is still relevant and transferable.
 There's no extra framework-specific events to learn.

 Add the action itself.
 Put it between the state and view declarations: